NetLogo/SimpleR-Extension/README.md

 Runs the given R statements in the current session.
 To make multi-line R code easier to run, this command will take multiple strings, each of which will be interpreted as a separate line of R code.
+This requires putting the command in parentheses.

 For instance:

 ```NetLogo